JCWardle/mrick/card-gen/README.md

 ## ✅ Quality Checklist

 - [ ] Text is clear and immediately understandable
+- [ ] Description is 2 sentences max and explains what the topic is
 - [ ] Follows playful but mature voice
 - [ ] Intensity rating is appropriate
 - [ ] Labels are useful and specific